tdhock/tdhock.github.io/_posts/2025-05-15-rush-change-point.md

 The figure above shows that there is very little overhead for launching mirai parallel tasks.
 In each iteration, we can see that all 14 processes start almost at the same time.
 This results in a shorter overall comptutation time.
+However, we can see still some overhead/inefficiency that comes from the centralized computation of target penalties.
+That is, at each iteration, some processes are short, and must wait until the longest process in the iteration finishes, before receiving a new penalty to compute.
+This observation motivates the de-centralized parallelized model that should be possible using rush.

 ## Comparison